benchmarko/LocoBasic/README.md

   - *increment* can also be negative, in which case *start* must be greater than *end*.
   - **Endless Loops:** Not trapped.
 - `FRAME` Pauses execution for ~50ms intervals for synchronization.
+  - This command will also flush text and graphical output.
 - `GOSUB line` Calls subroutine starting at *line*.
   - Subroutines must end with a single `RETURN` on its own line.
+- `GRAPHICS PEN number` Sets the graphics pen.
 - `HEX$(number [, padding])` Converts a number to its hexadecimal representation.
 - `IF expression THEN statements [ELSE statements]` control structure (in one line).
 - `INPUT [message;] variable` Prompts the user for input (string or numeric).